pascallaliberte/sharpen.page/_posts/2020-03-13-when-your-software-proposes-different-process.md

 ## "Show Me How I'll Have to Change My Process"

-The best thing Moneto could do to improve their marketing page is to **address the anxiety around process change**.
+The best thing Moneto could have done to improve their marketing page was to **address the anxiety around process change**.

-**Those who bothered to scroll** all the way down the page are experiencing the struggle, they're attracted by the proposition and they're considering switching to the product. **They're interested!** They're just anxious about what they'll need to do to change process.
+**Those who bothered to scroll** all the way down the page were experiencing the struggle, they were attracted by the proposition and they were considering switching to the product. **They were interested!** They were just anxious about what they'd need to do to change process.

 Price isn't the main cost of switching, **process change is the biggest cost**.

 So sure, have an invitation to try it out at that particular spot in the page, but just below that invitation, continue with more for people who still have questions (and add another sign up button after you've done that).

-Some of the ways Moneto could use this part of the page to address that anxiety:
+Some of the ways Moneto could have used this part of the page to address that anxiety:

 1. **Have an FAQ about what people who switch to Moneto will have to consider.** Easy to write, effective in communicating you got those anxieties covered.
 2. **Better, have illustrations of the before and after.** Spreadsheets on the left, how you do each operation in Moneto on the right.
 Hold their hand through the process!
 Cover every angle starting from the most frequent type of action or highest likelihood of concern.